 The above trace from the LE vintage size 'Large' (40) tunic pattern creates a seventeen inch (17") collar.
 (Similar sizing has carried over to other patterns that are based on the original.)

 That may immediately seem like a drafting error.
-Although it is still smaller than the tunic's neck hole, it is unlikely that anyone with a 40" chest would require a 17" collar — as has been discovered by many who attempted to simply build their tunics with the piece as supplied!
+Although it is still smaller than the neck hole, it is unlikely that anyone with a 40" chest would require a 17" collar — as has been discovered by many who attempted to simply use the piece as supplied!

 However, the word "ribbing" written on the collar piece itself indicates to me that this seemingly oversized measurement is entirely deliberate.

-Black ribbing was the first of two uniform collar fabrics utilised on TOS, and was employed only on the earliest of the men's hero tunics (it was supplanted with black springweave by the end of Season 1).
+Black ribbing was the first of two collar fabrics utilised on TOS, and was employed only on the earliest of the men's hero uniforms (it was supplanted with black springweave by the end of Season 1).

 With the notable exception of Captain Kirk's tunic (which was customised for William Shatner with an ultra-low collar that remained flush only due to the addition of a special drawstring), they generally stood up and away from the neck, as in these examples:

-These early black collars appear substantial – akin to the large ribbed collars on the female officers' dresses – suggesting that they may have even contained buckram or another interfacing on the interior to prevent them from sagging.
+These early black collars had substantial thickness – akin to the large ribbed collars on women's uniform dresses – suggesting that they may have even contained buckram or another interfacing on the interior to prevent them from sagging.

-The effect was unflattering, and the men's uniform tunics were revised with the familiar fitted collars containing hook-and-eye closures over the course of the next several episodes.
+The effect was unflattering, and the men's uniforms were revised with the familiar fitted collars containing hook-and-eye closures over the course of the next several episodes.

 Given that the overall pattern we are studying was drafted with the quintessential Season 2 bell shape and raglan sleeve (Season 1 tunics were more "box cut" and featured a Saddle Shoulder), it is valid to question why the included collar piece would not have been similarly updated to a "correct" size.

-The logical answer to this query is that form-fitting collars would create the need for the wardrobe department to customise them to flatter the individual actors — as indeed they did, not only in size but in shape, with various collars throughout TOS varying in height, and having neck hole shapes ranging from the circular to the ovular.
+The logical answer is that form-fitting collars would create the need for the wardrobe department to customise them to flatter the individual actors — as indeed they did, not only in size but in shape, with collars throughout TOS varying in height, and having neck hole shapes ranging from circular to ovoid.

 To achieve a customised fit, it is well within reason that a "stock" or "master" collar piece would be adjusted in size by the correct amount for each performer's measurements.